PotHix/pothix.github.com/content/post/stats-nov-2017.md

 [![Kms to the moon](/images/stats/2017/nov/location-moon.png "Kms to the moon")](/images/stats/2017/nov/location-moon.png "")

-This trip removed 11k kms from my distance to the moon. 👍
+This trip removed 11k km from my distance to the moon. 👍

 ### Expenses